umriWe/Arbitrium-RAT/README.md

+### Contribution

+AUTHOR: https://github.com/BenChaliah  The project is dead and the official repository removed.
+This repo is forked from https://github.com/ToR-0/Arbitrium-RAT

 ### Disclaimer

 This tool was made for educational purposes only.
 I urge anyone who would use this tool to only use it on targets he/she is authorized to access as a remote control tool.
 I hold no responsibility if one used it for any unlawful activity.